pacroy/bookstack-backup/README.md

 - `kubectl` with the context of the cluster to backup

-In order to use upload_to_s3 script, you need:

-- An AWS S3 bucket with [SFTP-enabled](https://docs.aws.amazon.com/transfer/latest/userguide/what-is-aws-transfer-for-sftp.html)
-- ssh client with active SSH connection to the S3 SFTP server

 ## Backup

 Create and execute shell script file like this: